starwolf0320/web3-interview-preparation/README.md

   <summary>What is a 51% attack?</summary>
     <ul>
       <li>
-        If the hacker is able to control 51% or more of the nodes, it will gain control over the entire network
+        If a hacker is able to control 51% or more of the nodes, he will gain control over the entire network
       </li>
     </ul>
 </details>